 Rubber plants (Ficus elastic)

 Rubber plants are evergreen trees from India.
-Their roots grow upwards and often become entwined around the plant’s trunk, forming interesting shapes.
+Their roots grow upward and often become entwined around the plant’s trunk, forming interesting shapes.
 These plants love bright, filtered light and a little attention now and then.

 Plant care: Water moderately to keep the soil moist, especially in the winter.
 Prune the leaves and wipe them down to keep them looking pretty.